Logo of letter V with bug antennae

 In this rule, we see every instance of o become x.

-A concurrent change is achieved by listing multiple items in TARGET, and listing the same amount of resultant items in RESULT separated by commas or spaces.
+Concurrent change is achieved by listing multiple graphemes in TARGET separated by commas, and listing the same amount of replacement graphemes in REPLACEMENT separated by commas.
 Changes in a concurrent change execute at the same time:

 o, a -> a, o